Venkateshchowdry/Venkateshchowdry/README.md

-- 👋 Hi, I’m @Venkateshchowdry
+- Hi there 👋
-- 👀 I’m interested in AWS Solution architect role
+- I’m Venkatesh Chowdary, Cloud/DevOps Engineer, Passionate about Automating and Optimizing mission Critical Deployments on Cloud and Dev-Ops Process, leveraging Configuration Management and Infrastructure building

-- 🌱 I’m currently learning SAA AWS
+- I’m looking to collaborate with tech StartUps 💞
-- 💞️ I’m looking to collaborate on projects on AWS
+-
-- 📫 How to reach me venkateshchowdary1@outlook.com
+- reach me @ venkateshchowdary1@outlook.com

 <!---
 Venkateshchowdry/Venkateshchowdry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.